-Changes in actuarial assumptions since the prior valuation: The investment return assumption for GASB 45 purposes was decreased from 3.10% to 3.00%.
+The investment return assumption for GASB 45 purposes was decreased from 3.00% to 2.90%.

-The projected mortality improvement scale was updated from Scale MP-2015 to Scale MP-2016, which was published by the Society of Actuaries in October 2016.
+The projected mortality improvement scale was updated from Scale MP-2016 to Scale MP-2017 to reflect the projected mortality improvement scale issued in the valuation year.